ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## JWT Confirmation Methods Registry ## {#iana-jwt-confirmation-methods}

-IANA is asked to add the following entries to the "JWT Confirmation Methods" registry, following the procedure specified in {{RFC7800}}.
+IANA is asked to add the following entries to the "JWT Confirmation Methods" registry {{JWT.Confirmation.Methods}} within the "JSON Web Token (JWT)" registry group, following the procedure specified in {{RFC7800}}.

 * Confirmation Method Value: x5c
 * Confirmation Method Description: An ordered chain of X.509 certificates